-(1) There were \$0 million of accumulated impairment losses as of December 31, 2018.
+(3) There were \$0 million of accumulated impairment losses as of December 31, 2019.

-In connection with the Company's annual goodwill impairment assessment, the Company did not record an impairment loss to goodwill during the nine months ended September 30, 2018 as the estimated fair value for each of the Company's reporting units exceeded the carrying amount of the underlying assets by a substantial margin (Note 2).
-No events or changes in circumstances occurred during the three months ended December 31, 2018 that would indicate that the carrying amount of the assets may not be fully recoverable.
+In connection with the Company's annual goodwill impairment assessment, the Company did not record an impairment loss to goodwill during the nine months ended September 30, 2019, as the estimated fair value for each of the Company's reporting units exceeded the carrying amount of the underlying assets by a substantial margin (Note 2).
+No events or changes in circumstances occurred during the three months ended December 31, 2019 that indicated the carrying amount of the assets may not be fully recoverable.
 Accordingly, no additional impairment analysis was performed during that period.